Starting 5s: Previewing high school girls basketball season in the A-K Valley

 5 teams to watch

-• Knoch enters this season hoping to continue a recent string of success which included a WPIAL Class 4A championship-game appearance in 2022 and three straight trips to the PIAA playoffs.
-A mix of three returning starters — senior guard Karlee Buterbaugh, junior guard Neah Ewing and sophomore forward Aubrey Spencer — along with several talented newcomers has many, including coach Shane McGraw, pointing to the potential for another strong postseason run.
-Buterbaugh recently signed to play at Division 1 Marshall.
+• Knoch enters this season hoping to continue a recent string of success that included a WPIAL Class 4A championship-game appearance in 2022 and three straight trips to the PIAA playoffs.
+A mix of returning starters — senior guard Karlee Buterbaugh, junior guard Neah Ewing and sophomore forward Aubrey Spencer — along with several talented newcomers has many, including coach Shane McGraw, pointing to the potential for another strong postseason run.
+Buterbaugh recently signed to play at Division I Marshall.

 5 players to watch